PostHog/posthog.com/contents/docs/apps/snowflake-export.md

 #### Who created this app?

 A lot of people worked on this app!
-We'd like to thank the following contributors for creating the S3 Export app.
+We'd like to thank the following contributors for creating the Snowflake Export app.
 Thank you, all!

 -   [Yakko Majuri](https://github.com/yakkomajuri)
 -   [Marius Andra](https://github.com/mariusandra)